K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

 The proof of the generalized version of the statement (with the parameter space $Z$) is the same.
 In fact, it is enough to work with $f(\xi,z)=f_1(\xi)f_2(z)$ and $a(x,z)=a_1(x)a_2(z)$. \cqfd

-\begin{cor} The assertion of the theorem remains true in the following weaker assumptions: $f$ is a bounded measurable function on $\R^n$ which is differentiable outside of a compact subset of $\R^n$, and all its first derivatives vanish at infinity.
-Moreover, in the same assumptions, the norm of the operator $F\,\mod \K(L^2(\R^n))$ does not exceed $\limsup_{\xi\to\infty}|f(\xi)|$. \end{cor}
+\begin{prop} $1^{\rm o}$ The assertion of theorem 3.1 remains true if $f$ is bounded and measurable, but differentiable only outside of a compact subset of $\R^n$, with all first derivatives of $f$ vanishing at infinity.
+Moreover, the norm of the operator $F\,\mod \K(L^2(\R^n))$ does not exceed $\limsup_{\xi\to\infty}|f(\xi)|$.